CluedIn-io/CluedIn.Documentation/docs/kb/kb0004-akv2aks.md

 In this walkthrough, we will guide you through connecting your CluedIn instance to use the existing Azure Key Vault to synchronize secrets and certificates to your Kubernetes cluster.

-This method utilises the Azure Key Vault (**AKV**) provider for secrets store CSI driver to facilitate this feature.
+This method uses the Azure Key Vault (**AKV**) provider for secrets store CSI driver to facilitate this feature.

 Useful links:
 * [Azure Key Vault Provider for Secrets Store CSI Driver](https://azure.github.io/secrets-store-csi-driver-provider-azure/)